-(b) The initial PM2.5 netting basis and PSEL for a source that was permitted prior to May 1, 2011 will be established with the first permitting action issued after July 1, 2011, provided the permitting action involved a public notice period that began after July 1, 2011.
-(A) The initial netting basis is the PM2.5 fraction of the PM10 netting basis in effect on May 1, 2011.
-DEQ may increase the initial PM2.5 netting basis by up to 5 tons if necessary to avoid exceedance of the PM2.5 significant emission rate as of May 1, 2011.
+(a) The initial PM2.5 netting basis for a source that was permitted prior to May 1, 2011 will be established with the first permitting action issued after July 1, 2011, provided the permitting action involved a public notice period that began after July 1, 2011.

-(B) Notwithstanding OAR 340-222-0041(2), the initial source specific PSEL for a source with PTE greater than or equal to the SER will be set equal to the PM2.5 fraction of the PM10 PSEL.

-(c) The initial greenhouse gas netting basis and PSEL for a source will be established with the first permitting action issued after July 1, 2011, provided the permitting action involved a public notice period that began after July 1, 2011.
+(b) The initial greenhouse gas netting basis for a source will be established with the first permitting action issued after July 1, 2011, provided the permitting action involved a public notice period that began after July 1, 2011.

+(2) The netting basis is established as specified in subsection (a), (b), or (c) and will be adjusted according to section (3):

+(a) For all regulated pollutants except for PM2.5, a source’s initial netting basis is equal to the baseline emission rate.

+(b) For PM2.5, a source’s initial netting basis is equal to the overall PM2.5 fraction of the PM10 PSEL in effect on May 1, 2011 multiplied by the PM10 netting basis in effect on May 1, 2011.
+The initial PM2.5 netting basis may be increased by up to 5 tons if the increase would avoid having a PM2.5 PSEL greater than the PM2.5 netting basis by more than the PM2.5 SER.

+(A) Any source with a permit in effect on May 1, 2011 is eligible for a PM2.5 netting basis without being otherwise subject to OAR 340-222-0041(4).

+(B) For a source that had a permit in effect on May 1, 2011 but later needs to correct its PM10 netting basis that was in effect on May 1, 2011, due to more accurate or reliable information, the corrected PM10 netting basis will be used to correct the initial PM2.5 netting basis.

+(i) Correction of a PM10 netting basis will not by itself trigger OAR 340-222-0041(4) for PM2.5.

+(ii) Correction of a PM10 netting basis could result in further requirements for PM10 in accordance with all applicable regulations.

-(d) Netting basis is zero for:
+(c) Netting basis is zero for:

-(A) Any regulated pollutant emitted from a source that first obtained permits to construct and operate after the applicable baseline period for that regulated pollutant, and has not undergone New Source Review for that pollutant;
+(A) Any regulated pollutant emitted from a source that first obtained permits to construct and operate after the applicable baseline period for that regulated pollutant, and has not undergone Major New Source Review for that regulated pollutant, except as provided in subsection (2)(b) for PM2.5;

-(B) Any pollutant that has a generic PSEL in a permit;
+(B) Any regulated pollutant that has a generic PSEL in a permit;

 (C) Any source permitted as portable; or